LinuxTutorialsUbuntu

 Install Redis on Ubuntu 18.04 LTS

 In this tutorial, we will show you how to install Redis on Ubuntu 18.04 LTS.
-For those of you who didn’t know, Redis is an in-memory key-value data structure store mainly used as a database, message broker, or cache.
-Redis supports wide languages with flexibility and high performance.
-It supports different data structures like strings, lists, sets, maps, spatial indexes, and bitmaps.
+For those of you who didn’t know, Redis is an open-source, in-memory data structure store that can be used as a database, cache, and message broker.
+It is known for its high performance, scalability, and versatility, making it a popular choice for various applications, including web applications, real-time analytics, and caching solutions.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo‘ to the commands to get root privileges.
 I will show you the step-by-step installation of Redis on an Ubuntu 18.04 (bionic beaver).